Translating graphs of functions

 Note that the y co-ordinate is untouched.

-This has the effect of shifting the entire graph horizontally.
+This has the effect of shifting the entire graph horizontally left or right.

 105